 The Irish Derby, which is the second race of the Irish Triple Crown of Thoroughbred Racing, is held every year in late June or early July at the Curragh Racecourse in Ireland.
 The Derby is Ireland’s version of the Kentucky Derby (USA) or Epsom Derby (UK) and the purse consists of €1.25 million, with €0.725 million of that going to the first place finisher.

 The Irish Derby is a huge betting event in Ireland and some of the Irish or UK bookies offer some great promotions for the event.
-Each of the online racebooks outlined below offer odds on the race and some of them, such as UK bookmaker Bet365, offer some great promotions.
+Each of the online racebooks outlined below offer odds on the race and some of them offer some great promotions.
 I suggest checking out the websites to see their Irish Derby promos for this year.

 Best Sportsbooks For Betting On Irish Derby